dalwindercheema/featweight/README.md

-# Source Code for Feature Weighting with Ant Lion optimization
+# MATLAB Source Code for Feature Weighting with Ant Lion optimization

 This aims to search for the feature weights with the optimal value of nearest neighbor parameter (i.e. k) simultaneously.